projectcapsule/capsule/charts/capsule/README.md

 And optionally, depending on the values set:

 * Capsule ServiceAccount
+* Capsule Service Monitor
 * PodSecurityPolicy
 * RBAC ClusterRole and RoleBinding for pod security policy
+* RBAC Role and Rolebinding for metrics scrape

 ## Notes on installing Custom Resource Definitions with Helm3